I recently attended a speech contest. Despite a variety of styles and personalities, the best speakers shared four traits:

 The best speakers allowed short silences to let a point sink in or land a joke.
 Pauses create emphasis and effect, underscoring what was just said.
 Pauses also vary the pace of your speech, preventing monotony.

-A long pause recaptures the audience’s interest (because, let’s face it, our attention span is about 7 seconds these days) as we wonder if the speaker has lost their train of thought or if something’s gone wrong.
-Sad but true: we perk up at the possibility of a train wreck.
+A long pause recaptures the audience’s interest (our typical attention span is about 7 seconds) as we wonder if the speaker has lost their train of thought or if something’s gone wrong.

 Calm allows everyone to calm down.
-It’s natural to speak too fast when you’re nervous—adrenaline’s coursing about, and you know that the faster you speak the sooner you’ll be done and able to sit down and stop worrying about the stupid speech.
-But speedy speakers turn people off: audiences want to be passengers on a relaxing and well-crafted journey.
+It’s natural to speak too fast when you’re nervous—adrenaline’s racing through your body, also the faster you speak the sooner you can sit down.
+But speedy speakers turn people off: audiences want to be passengers on a relaxing journey.

 Calm also lends credibility.
 While it’s important to believe in what you’re saying, calm gives your listeners space to draw their own conclusions.
 You’ve probably experienced an overly-enthusiastic speaker or pushy salesman.
 How did you feel?
 Like they were trying to force you to agree with them?
 And how did you react; probably by resisting the person and their message?
 When we speak calmly we present ourselves as so secure and truthful that we don’t need tricks or coercion.